Foreign Affairs confirms the death of the young Spanish woman who disappeared after the attacks in Israel

 Another missing citizen

 Villalobo was not the only Spanish citizen missing after the Hamas attacks.
-Foreign Affairs also confirmed on Monday the disappearance of a 46-year-old man from Gipuzkoa, born in Zarautz, who lived in the Kissufim kibbutz, also located near the border with Gaza, along with his wife, a Chilean national.
+Foreign Affairs also confirmed on Monday the disappearance of a 46-year-old Gipuzkoan, born in Zarautz, who resided in the Kissufim kibbutz, also located near the border with Gaza.

 #Foreign #Affairs #confirms #death #young #Spanish #woman #disappeared #attacks #Israel